sanghabahn/GESTURE_RECOGNINTION_MODULE/README.md

 # Modifying Purpose
 '21 Fall Semester, Open Source Programming
-For educational purpose, our team is trying to create a 2D adventure game that can be played by hand-gestures.
+For educational purpose explicitly, our team is trying to create a 2D adventure game that can be played by hand-gestures.
 Have forked to create a hand-gesture-recognintion module, which will be applied into GAME.

 # Translation and other improvements
 Nikita Kiselov(https://github.com/kinivi)